TITLE: Eddy covariance flux tower observations of the urban environment in Indianapolis, Indiana

 PROJECT: Indianapolis Flux Experiment (INFLUX)

-COMMENTS: Four towers of the current INFLUX are instrumented to measure the surface energy and CO2 fluxes over the urban landscape of Indianapolis.
-In order to calculate the components of surface energy flux, instruments that are capable of gathering high frequency wind speed (in the vertical and horizontal planes), virtual temperature, and water vapor concentration will be used.
+COMMENTS: Flux data from INFLUX concentration Tower 02, including surface energy and CO2 fluxes, is available for 2013.
+In order to calculate the components of surface energy flux, high frequency wind speed (in the vertical and horizontal planes), virtual temperature, and water vapor concentration are measured.
 The instruments, which are mounted 30 m above ground level, include four-component (incoming and outgoing shortwave and longwave radiation) radiation sensors, three-dimensional sonic anemometers (CSAT-3), and LI-COR 7500 open-path infrared CO2 and H2O gas analyzers.

-To access the data, please go to the PSU Data Commons, keyword INFLUX.
-Please contact one of the below contacts and inform them of your intended use and publication plans (if any), and so we have your contact in case of changes to the dataset.
+Thank you for your interest in INFLUX data!
+To access eddy flux data from 2013 measured at Tower 02, please go to the PSU Data Commons, keyword INFLUX.
+Please contact one of the below contacts to inform us of your intended use and publication plans (if any), and so we have your contact in case of changes to the dataset.
 Thanks!